 Understanding test outcomes

-The KS2 tests are externally marked and marks are returned to schools via the return of results section of NCA tools.
-To receive a scaled score, each component of the test must have been sat by the pupil and the papers marked.
+KS2 tests are externally marked and marks are returned to schools in the ‘Pupil results’ section of NCA tools.
+To receive a scaled score, pupils must take each test paper for the subject.
 For those pupils, schools will receive: